At least five children were killed during U.S. raid on ISIS leader, according to witnesses and video

 U.S. officials said they tried to reduce civilian casualties by conducting a raid that carried significant risks for American soldiers, rather than targeting the house with an airstrike, and had sought to evacuate children from the building by telling their parents to send them out.

-The day after the raid, the Biden administration blamed the deaths on Qurayshi, saying he detonated a large explosion, though U.S. officials have since said they are not sure who detonated the device.
+The day after the raid, the Biden administration blamed the deaths on Qurayshi, saying he detonated a large explosion that caused his own death, though U.S. officials have since said they are not sure who detonated the device.

 Although President Biden said U.S. troops carried out the operation “with their signature preparation and precision” and were directed to “take every precaution” to minimize civilian casualties, U.S. forces had good reason to doubt the raid would proceed without significant bloodshed given the well-documented history of cornered jihadists blowing themselves up.
 In 2019, Abu Bakr al-Baghdadi, Qurayshi’s predecessor as the top Islamic State leader, detonated an explosive vest as U.S. forces closed in on him in another village in Idlib province, killing himself and three of his children.